cdens/ARES/README.md

 ### Installing on Windows:

-First, comment out the entry for Shapely in `requirements.txt` (using a # sign).
+First, comment out the entry for Shapely and Cartopy in `requirements.txt` (using a # sign).
 Then, install all other modules:

 ```
 pip install -r requirements.txt
 ```

+Next, download the Shapely and Cartopy wheels for Python v3.x from https://www.lfd.uci.edu/~gohlke/pythonlibs/-

+Using Shapely as an example:

-Next, download Shapely wheel for Python v3.x from https://www.lfd.uci.edu/~gohlke/pythonlibs/- The file should be named Shapely-1.6.4.post2-cp3x-cp3xm-win(32 or _amd64).whl depending on Python version and windows type (e.g. Shapely-1.6.4.post2-cp37-cp37m-win_amd64.whl for Python v3.7, Windows x64-bit).
+The file should be named Shapely-1.6.4.post2-cp3x-cp3xm-win(32 or _amd64).whl depending on Python version and windows type (e.g. Shapely-1.6.4.post2-cp37-cp37m-win_amd64.whl for Python v3.7, Windows x64-bit).

 Finally, install Shapely for Windows with: